 For some reason, I LOVE making meringue.
 It’s just so beautiful and silky, I want to cover all my cakes with it.
 If you’re not familiar with meringues, it’s basically the product of whipping egg whites with sugar.
 There are different methods to making this but I always chose to use a Swiss meringue.
 I prefer this because cooking the egg whites a little creates a more stable meringue and also allows you to eat it without baking it.
 This method also dissolves the sugar granules so the meringue is smooth.
 This is pretty essential since we’re not baking our meringue, we’re just covering our gingerbread cake with it and toasting it.

 How to make Swiss meringue

 So how to make it.
 It’s much easier than it sounds, I promise.
 You place your egg whites (try really hard not to get any egg yolk in the mixture or it won’t whip up properly) and C&H Granulated Sugar in the bowl of stand mixer.
 Now put the bowl over a small pot with simmering water, creating a double boiler.
-You cook the egg whites to about 150 degrees Fahrenheit, making sure to stir it every minute or so.
+Cook the egg whites to about 150 degrees Fahrenheit, making sure to stir it every minute or so.
 Then remove from heat and use your stand mixer to whip until stiff peaks form.
 Add vanilla and salt any time between soft peaks and stiff peaks.
 To toast, use kitchen blow torch (follow directions provided) or if you’re patient enough, you can do it with a lighter too.

 Storing gingerbread cake with cream cheese frosting